Walmart Inc (WMT)

 Additional liquidity measure

-The cash conversion cycle of Walmart Inc has fluctuated over the past five years.
-As of January 31, 2024, the company's cash conversion cycle stood at 3.52 days, indicating that it takes approximately 3.52 days for Walmart to convert its investments in inventory and other resources into cash flows from sales.
-This represents an improvement compared to the previous year, where the cash conversion cycle was 6.97 days.
+The cash conversion cycle for Walmart Inc has shown some fluctuations over the past five years.
+In January 2021, the company's cash conversion cycle was 39.03 days, indicating that it took approximately 39 days for Walmart to convert its investments in inventory back into cash.